PYRiTEmonark/PartyListExtras/README.md

 #### Melee
 - DRG: *Dragon's Eye, *Lance Charge and *Battle Litany
 - MNK: *Brotherhood, *Riddle of Earth and *Riddle of Fire
-- NIN:
+- NIN: N/A
-- RPR: Crest and *Arcane Circle
+- RPR: Complete
 - SAM: Third Eye only

 #### Magical Ranged
 - BLM: Complete
-- SMN:
+- SMN: N/A (for now)
 - RDM: Complete

 #### Phyiscal Ranged